 Harriet Tubman (1822 – 1913) Tubman escaped from slavery but returned on many dangerous missions to Maryland where she helped lead slaves to freedom.
 She also served as agent and leader during the Civil War.
 She became a symbol of the abolition movement.

-Andrew Carnegie (1835 – 1919) Carnegie became very rich, through his control of US steel industry and other investments.
-With his wealth he became philanthropist.
-Many public libraries named after him.
+Andrew Carnegie (1835 – 1919) Carnegie became very rich, through his control of the US steel industry and other investments.
+With his wealth, he became a philanthropist.
+Many public libraries are named after him.

 John D. Rockefeller (1839 – 1937) Rockefeller was a successful businessman who controlled much of the US oil and railroad industries.
 His name became synonymous with wealth and economic power.

 Thomas Edison (1847 – 1931) Pioneer of the mass use and distribution of electricity.
 Edison was one of the most prolific inventors, who developed commercially available electric light bulbs.

 Woodrow Wilson (1856 – 1924) US president.
 Wilson was President during the First World War.
 His idealistic 14 points formed the basis for the League of Nations, the forerunner of the United Nations.